 Stacks of items are usually deceitful: they may look organized, but the minute you’ve got to get something on the bottom of the stack, your neat pile is a jumbled mess.
 Only stack items that you will remove from the top-down, like underwear, undershirts, or flattened socks.
 Here are some more tips to create an organized closet and eliminate stacks of miscellaneous clothing everywhere.

-- Install some under-shelf baskets – wire under baskets are super cheap, and will sub-divide a large shelf into two horizontal shelves for more flat storage space.
+- Install some under-shelf baskets – these shelves are super cheap, and will sub-divide a large shelf into two horizontal shelves for more flat storage space.
 They’re a simple idea, but you’ll be amazed at how effective they are.
 Storage that connects to existing shelving in your home is especially good for renters, who usually don’t want to spend money on a customized, wall-mounted solution that will just need to be removed when their lease expires.